-15. Where access has been denied to information under section 47G of the FOI Act, I considered that the material could reasonably be expected to unreasonably affect that organisation or undertaking in respect of their lawful business, commercial or financial affairs.

-16. Section 47G of the FOI Act states:

-- (1) A document is conditionally exempt if its disclosure under this Act would disclose information concerning a person in respect of his or her business or professional affairs or concerning the business, commercial or financial affairs of an organisation or undertaking, in a case in which the disclosure of the information: - (a) would, or could reasonably be expected to, unreasonably affect that person adversely in respect of his or her lawful business or professional affairs or that organisation or undertaking in respect of its lawful business, commercial or financial affairs; or - (b) could reasonably be expected to prejudice the future supply of information to the Commonwealth or an agency for the purpose of the administration of a law of the Commonwealth or of a Territory or the administration of matters administered by an agency. - 17.
-Upon examination of the documents, I identified information concerning the performance of companies contracting to Defence, which is not publicly available.
-This information is pertinent to current and ongoing contractual performance management activity.
-Disclosure of this information could reasonably be expected to adversely affect these companies by providing their competitors with information on Defence's assessment of the companies' performance and capability. - 18.
+- 15. Where access has been denied to information under section 47G of the FOI Act, I considered that the material could reasonably be expected to unreasonably affect that organisation or undertaking in respect of its lawful business, commercial or financial affairs. - 16.
+Section 47G of the FOI Act states: - (1) A document is conditionally exempt if its disclosure under this Act would disclose information concerning a person in respect of his or her business or professional affairs or concerning the business, commercial or financial affairs of an organisation or undertaking, in a case in which the disclosure of the information: - (a) would, or could reasonably be expected to, unreasonably affect that person adversely in respect of his or her lawful business or professional affairs or that organisation or undertaking in respect of its lawful business, commercial or financial affairs; or - (b) could reasonably be expected to prejudice the future supply of information to the Commonwealth or an agency for the purpose of the administration of a law of the Commonwealth or of a Territory or the administration of matters administered by an agency. - 17.
+Upon examination of the document I identified information concerning the performance of companies contracting to Defence which is not publically available.
+This information is pertinent to either live and ongoing tender or contract performance management activity.
+Disclosure of this information could reasonably be expected to provide competitors with information on Defence's assessment of company performance and capability. - 18.
 In light of the above, I have decided that the specified material identified is conditionally exempt pursuant to section 47G of the FOI Act.